-Philadelphia Inquirer, 15 September 1940, p.
+A rendering of the parking garage during construction, Philadelphia Inquirer, 15 September 1940, p.
 80.

-The parking garage opened in 1941 and was marketed to Gimbels' customers.
+The parking garage opened on 25 January 1941 and was marketed to Gimbels' customers.
 Newspaper advertisements described the garage as "Thrift Park, opposite Gimbels at 8th and Chestnut Streets."
 Advertisements touted the direct access from the parking garage to the department store at the subway concourse level, obviating the need to face inclement weather.
 Gimbels offered a "special package delivery service" for customers, delivering items purchased at the department store directly to the customer's car in the garage, free of charge, using parking ticket numbers.
 Gimbels even accommodated customers who cycled to the store, storing their bicycles for only 20 cents per day.